| Caranthir had identified forty

 nodded but said nothing.

-"The workmanship is exceptionally fine," Fingolfin
+continued.
+"The workmanship is exceptionally fine."

 "It is a traditional riding jerkin from the foothills of

-the Misty Mountains," said Angaráto reluctantly.
-"The
+the Misty Mountains," said Angaráto, reluctantly.

-men make them from the hides of their favourite horses.
-As a kind
+"The Men there make them from the hides of their favourite

-of memorial."
+horses.
+As a kind of memorial."

 "They apply some sort of treatment to the leather?"

-"Fish oil," said Angaráto warily.
+"Fish oil," said Angaráto, warily.
 "They

 "But it is quite pungent," said Fingolfin.
 "And

-the lacings, I see, are decorated with metal fobs," he lifted
+the lacings, I see, are decorated with metal fobs."
+He lifted

-his sword, but his eyes remained wild with anger.
+Haldir released his sword, but his eyes remained wild with anger.

 Angaráto bowed stiffly.
 "If that is all, Lord Fingolfin?"

-Fingolfin nodded and Angaráto left.
+Fingolfin nodded, and Angaráto left.

-thatthat Balrog"
+orc, thatthat Balrog"

 "Hush, March Warden," said Fingolfin, "we are